- slide 1 of 5

 - slide 3 of 5

 If you can’t avoid a negative risk, you should take action so that the effects of the negative risk are minimal.
 This is the most common approach in risk management strategies to dealing with project risks.
 For example, if you are planning a trekking trip up the mountains, one of the risks that will always exist is “getting lost in the mountains.”
-To mitigate this, you may purchase a map or hire a guide.
+To mitigate this, you might wish to purchase a map or hire a guide.

 Best Practice: In daily team meetings, your team should collaboratively identify risks and develop risk management mitigation strategies.